Breathtaking Spring Bulbs in Holland

-This post has absolutely nothing to do with portrait photography.
-I've just spent a few days in Holland, enjoying Spring!
-The flowers were in full bloom at Keukenhof Gardens.
-It was so spectacular that I think I almost fainted with the overwhelming beauty.
+These photos are from my archives - I’ve had the joy of visiting Keukenhof in the springtime on three occasions now and if we hadn’t moved back to Australia, so far away, I would love to go every year.
+The flowers were in full bloom, it was so spectacular that I think I almost fainted with the overwhelming beauty.
 I'm not sure which is more amazing; the vast beds of colour or the individual beauty of each flower.

 We arrived just after 8am when the gardens open.
 There was a thick frost which had melted and the remains were sparkling in the morning light.

 The parklands are carefully laid out and every flower seems to be just at the perfect stage of bloom.

 There were two 'rivers' of grape hyacinths, I think this one lined with daffodils was my favourite.